 American Sycamore, Platanus occidentalis, is a member of the Platanaceae family, which in and of itself is over 100 million years old.
 Individual trees can live to 600 years.
 It’s one of the few trees that, in William Cullina’s words, “you could plant from seed when you are 50 and see it become a decent sized specimen by the time you are 75.”

 Sycamore is great for wet areas and can tolerate weeks of flooding.
-It is a natural colonizer of disturbed areas and can be used in rehabilitation and reclamation of strip-mined land, old fields, spoil banks, and degraded streambanks.
+It is a natural colonizer of disturbed areas.
+Use it on degraded stream banks and to reclaim disturbed land.
 They transplant easily.
-It can be susceptible to Sycamore Anthracnose, which is unsightly and can stress the tree.
-Trees seem to be able to tolerate the stress year and year and continue growing to their full size potential.
+It is susceptible to Sycamore Anthracnose.
+This can be unsightly but trees seem to be able to tolerate the stress year after year and continue growing to their full size potential.

 Native Americans used sycamore for a variety of medicinal purposes and hollowed out trunk sections for dug-out canoes.

-The sycamore trees in stock at edge of the woods are in containers, about 3 feet tall, and easily transported and planted.
+Our sycamore trees are in containers, about 3 feet tall, and easily transported and planted.
 Stop in today to take a look!